Kobe University

 Max Planck Institute

-Bio: Christof Paar is Director of the Max Planck Institute for Security and Privacy, Germany.
-He is also affiliated with the University of Massachusetts Amherst.
-He is also the Co-Founder of ESCRYPT Inc., a leading system provider for automotive security, which is now part of Bosch.
+Christof Paar is Director at the Max Planck Institute for Security and Privacy, Germany, and affiliated with the University of Massachusetts Amherst.
+His research interests include hardware security, physical-layer security, applied cryptography and security analysis of real-world systems.
 He has co-founded Cryptographic Hardware and Embedded Systems (CHES), the leading international conference on applied cryptography.
-His research interests include hardware security, physical-layer security, and security analysis of real-world systems.
-He is a fellow of IACR and the IEEE.
-He has given invited talks at MIT, Oxford, Stanford, and Yale.
+Christof is one of the designers of the popular lightweight cipher PRESENT and co-author of the widely used textbook Understanding Cryptography.
+He is a fellow of IEEE and IACR (International Association for Cryptologic Research), and has given invited talks at Cambridge, Harvard, MIT, Oxford, Stanford and Yale.
+He co-founded ESCRYPT Inc., a leading provider for automotive security solutions, which is now part of Bosch.

-Nanyang Technical University(NTU)
+Nanyang Technical University (NTU)

-Bio: Shivam Bhasin received the bachelor’s degree from UP Tech, India, in 2007, the master’s degree from Mines Saint-Etienne, France, in 2008, and the PhD degree from Telecom Paristech, in 2011.
+Shivam Bhasin received the bachelor’s degree from UP Tech, India, in 2007, the master’s degree from Mines Saint-Etienne, France, in 2008, and the PhD degree from Telecom Paristech, in 2011.
 He is a senior research scientist and principal investigator at Physical Analysis and Cryptographic Engineering Laboratory, Temasek labs, Nanyang Technical University Singapore, since 2015.
 His research interests include embedded security, trusted computing and secure designs.
 Before NTU, Shivam held position of Research Engineer in Institut Mines-Telecom, France.
 He was also a visiting researcher at UCL, Belgium (2011) and Kobe University, Japan (2013).
 He regularly publishes at top peer reviewed journals and conferences.
 Some of his research now also forms a part of ISO/IEC 17825 Standard.
 He is a member of the IEEE.